zoerooney/shopify-starter-theme/README.md

 Shopify Starter Theme
 ============================

-This is a Sass- and Gulp-ready starter mobile theme for Shopify theme development.
+This is a Sass- and Gulp-ready starter theme for Shopify theme development.
 It is meant to be heavily edited and modified for each custom theme project.

 ## Dependencies